Kopilov/RCallerService/Readme.md

 # Example

-Start the service (in Docker by `docker run -it --net=host kopilov/rcallerservice:1.0.0` or directly on the system by `java -jar rcallerservice.jar  --port=8080`)
+Start the service (in Docker by `docker run -it --net=host kopilov/rcallerservice:1.0.1` or directly on the system by `java -jar rcallerservice.jar  --port=8080`)

 Prepare the script such as
 ```
 v <- 1:9;
 v * 10 -> u;
 ```
-Put it in file named like `example.r`
+Put it in a file named like `example.r`

 Run the query: `curl --data-binary @example.r http://127.0.0.1:8080/double_array?result=u`
 The output should be `10.0;20.0;30.0;40.0;50.0;60.0;70.0;80.0;90.0`